tayaee/ai-md/README.md

 ## Demo Use Cases
 * SPA (Tetris)

-  Write your single-page app requirements in `src/tetris.ai.md` and access http://localhost:8080/tetris.ai.md.
+  Write your single-page app requirements in `src/tetris.ai.md` (or you name it) and access http://localhost:8080/tetris.ai.md.
 Modifying the file and refreshing the browser triggers on-the-fly re-compilation.

   <img src="images/spa-demo.png" alt="SPA Demo" width="555" height="640">

 * REST API (Temperature Conversion)

-  Define API endpoints in `src/convert.ai.md`.
+  Define API endpoints in `src/convert.ai.md` (or you name it).
 You can immediately call the compiled backend service via POST requests.

   <img src="images/rest-api-demo.png" alt="REST API Demo" width="554" height="639">